 Any ERC7656Registry implementation MUST support the IERC7656Registry’s interface ID, i.e., 0xc6bdc908.

-Similarly to ERC-6551, The registry MUST deploy each token linked service as an ERC-1167 minimal proxy with immutable constant data appended to the bytecode.
+The registry MUST deploy each token-linked service as an ERC-1167 minimal proxy with immutable constant data appended to the bytecode, similarly to existing token-bound account proposals.

 Any contract created using a ERC7656Registry SHOULD implement the IERC7656Service interface: